DaveInDev/Binbinhfr-Scripts/README.md

 # BinbinHfr Reaper's Scripts Repository

-To install these scripts, you need to have Reapack installed.
+To install these scripts, you need to have ReaPack installed.
 Get it here :

 https://reapack.com/